25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 numbers.Enqueue("four");
 numbers.Enqueue("five");

-// A queue can be enumerated without disturbing its contents. foreach( string number in numbers )
+// A queue can be enumerated without disturbing its contents foreach( string number in numbers )
 {
     Console.WriteLine(number);